Pikku-a/telegramXcharacterai/README.md

 **To do**
 - Make it possible to login and choose the character using the bot
 - Fix webhooks stuff
+- Cosider changing puppeteer from chromium to firefox

 **Helpful links:**
 - https://www.npmjs.com/package/node_characterai